thoughtbot/dns/book/chapters/appendix/install.md

 * Ubuntu: `apt-get install openssl`
 * Windows: `choco install openssl.light`

-_Note for OpenSSL on Windows: You'll also need to add OpenSSL's `bin` directory to your path.
-Copy-and-paste the following in the Command Prompt:_
+_Note for OpenSSL on Windows: You will also need to add OpenSSL's `bin` directory to your path.
+Copy and paste the following in the Command Prompt:_

 ```
 $ setx path "%PATH%;C:\Program Files\OpenSSL\bin"